 We have specialist rescue capabilities and additional specialist vehicles at various locations that will support incidents where a higher level of intervention is needed, such as mass public decontamination.
-We also have two specialist marauding terrorist attack teams.
-More information about us and how we use our resources is available on our website www.dsfire.gov.uk
+We also have two specialist teams prepared to help mitigate the impact of terrorism.

+More information about us and how we use our resources is available on our website dsfire.gov.uk